 Whether athletes are practicing at home or competing during the DoD Warrior Games, attention and focus are the keys to success.
 From the types of bows used in competition to the sport’s origin, click here to learn more about the sport.

-ABOUT THE NAVY WOUNDED WARRIOR'S ADAPTIVE ATHLETICS PROGRAM
+ABOUT ADAPTIVE ATHLETICS

 Fitness and teamwork are a way of life in the military.
 Serious illness or injury can profoundly impact that way of life, often confining a service member to a hospital bed and significantly altering their physical capabilities.